joshbegley/nyt-latest/previous.md

 `Nosing around a book fair for inspiration, a reporter found a firsthand account of one of humanity’s gravest acts, with traces of a journalist’s hand.`\
 https://www.nytimes.com/2026/08/06/insider/enola-gay-hiroshima-pilot.html

-**Houthi Strikes on Yemeni Military Threaten to Reignite Civil War**\
+**Houthi Attacks on Yemeni Military Threaten to Reignite Civil War**\
-`The Iran-backed militia said they had targeted the armed forces in two resource-rich provinces, as escalating violence in Yemen imperils a fragile truce.`\
+`The Iranian-backed militia said it had targeted the armed forces in two resource-rich provinces, as escalating violence in Yemen imperils a fragile truce.`\
 https://www.nytimes.com/2026/08/06/world/middleeast/houthi-yemen-strikes.html

 **Trump Administration to Deregulate Head Start, Antipoverty Program Created Under R.F.K.
 Jr.’s Uncle**\